dione-dls/CV/README.md

 - provides continuous opportunities for improvement

-After dabbling with online coding tutorials, I have decided to accelerate my learning at Makers Academy and have since been looking forward to crafting something more functional and exciting than Excel spreadsheets.
+After dabbling with online coding tutorials, I have decided to accelerate my learning at Makers Academy and have since been excited about crafting something more functional and exciting than spreadsheet models.

 I am very keen to work in a dynamic organization with a collaborative and supportive culture where I can add value while continuing to learn and grow.